|

 Michael Stoll is a journalist, media critic and journalism

-magazine, San Francisco Magazine, Quill and SF
+magazine, San Francisco Magazine and SF

 Weekly.
 In the late 1990s he reported as a stringer for